-- Members must have the opportunity to vote, at a meeting, on the Supervisory Committee's suspension of a director;43 and - FCU members may be expelled by vote of members present at a meeting called for that purpose.44 ii.
+• Members must have the opportunity to vote, at a meeting, on the Supervisory Committee's suspension of a director;^[13] and ii.
 Unlawful purposes: FCUs expressed concerns that some members may be using their accounts for unlawful purposes.
 Section 1 of this Article specifies that the credit union, its powers and duties, and the functions of its members, officers and directors, are all strictly circumscribed by law and regulation.
 Insofar as this provision is included in the bylaws, an FCU need not adopt a specific policy or requirement that members conform their use of credit union products or services to lawful purposes.
 Furthermore, the existence of this bylaw provides ample support should an FCU determine to impose strict limits on products and services available to any individual who is found to be using the FCU in furtherance of unlawful purposes.